Trend in RIA adoption across OECD jurisdictions

 Note: Based on data from 36 countries and the European Commission.

 Source:2014 and 2017 Regulatory Indicators Survey results, Measuring Regulatory Performance.

 Regulatory Impact Analysis (RIA) is a systemic approach to critically assessing the positive and negative effects of proposed and existing regulations and non-regulatory alternatives.
 As employed in OECD countries it encompasses a range of methods.
 It is an important element of an evidence-based approach to policy making.

 This page provides links to the considerable research undertaken by the OECD on methodological issues and country experiences with the implementation of RIA and includes guidance material to improve the performance of RIA, its early integration with policy making and the promotion of more coherent regulatory policy across government.

-OECD Workshops and Seminars
+Workshops and seminars

-For further information, please contact Faisal Naru.
+For further information, please contact Daniel Trnka.

 Read more about